bmartin1/bmartin1.github.io/_projects/2_project.markdown

     </div>
 </div>
 <div class="caption">
   DCASE 2017 Task 4: Large-scale weakly supervised sound event detection for smart cars.
-The main task was divided into two sub tasks, tagging and detecting sound events.
+The Recognition task was divided into two subtasks, tagging and detecting sound events.
 </div>

-<p align="justify">The clips had weakly labeled categories, meaning that if we have a 10-second clip that contains "Car horn”,  we don’t know when the sound starts and ends, if it is a single honk, multiple honks or a continuous honking for 10 seconds, and other competing sounds may be present like the sound of car braking.</p>
+<p align="justify">The clips had weakly labeled categories, for example, a 10-second clip containing "Car horn”, will not include its start and end time, nor if it is a single honk, multiple honks or a continuous honking for 10 seconds, other competing sounds may be overlapping like the sound of car braking.</p>

-<p align="justify">An analysis of the dataset and results from our task and the three other tasks is detailed in a journal [2].
+<p align="justify">An analysis of the results from our task (and the three other tasks) is detailed in a journal [2].
 The average duration of a sound event based on the strong labels is five seconds, which is 50% of the provided 10-second clips.
 Hence, the importance of designing methods that address how to use weak labels.
 We received 34 systems from 9 teams and 25 authors.
 Most of the systems were based on log-mel spectrogram features and Convolutional Neural Networks and considered the temporal information.
-Warning sounds reported higher performance than vehicle sounds, this could be explained because the former type are designed to convey an alert message.
+Warning sounds reported higher performance than vehicle sounds, this could be explained because the former type is designed to convey an alert message.
 Examples of best and worst performing Warning sounds and their F1 scores are "Screaming" 91.2% and "Ambulance (siren)" - not recognized by 7 systems and confused with "Emergency vehicle (siren)"; Vehicle sounds are "Train" 85.2%  and "Car passing by" - not recognized by 12 systems and confused with "Car".

 <p align="justify">The task we organized included a key element of NELS, large-scale audio analysis of weakly-labeled audio from Web videos, thereby engaging the research community into the challenges of the NELS project.
 In the process, we collected a dataset to train our recognition systems and compare against the state of the art. </p>